AshwinRaikar88/AI-Research/Computer Vision/Opencv Frame capture/README.md

 # Using OpenCV Pyton to capture images from a webcam
-Capture a frame from the webcam and save it into the system
+You can use Opencv python to capture a frame from the webcam and save it into the system

 ## Installation